TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 inside Whisper inference.
 This is an inference-duration failure rather than the earlier daemon status stall.
 Its native checks and the Intel Mac/Windows packaged checks remain live; the complete five-target goal is not yet verified.

+The completed Apple Silicon log shows model loading took about 106 seconds;
+the remaining transcription deadline was spent in inference.
+It also exposes a shutdown gap: after the harness stopped the daemon process group, worker stack dumps continued for over two minutes.
+The supervisor shared the daemon's process group and received SIGTERM before it could clean up the independently grouped worker.
+A native regression reproduces this with a GIL-holding worker and a SIGTERM-ignoring descendant: daemon-group termination leaves the worker alive.
+The supervisor now starts in its own Unix session so owner-pipe closure can drive cleanup even when the daemon's entire group is signalled.
+Windows continues to use taskkill /T. Apple Silicon's native QA app at 46510445 passes cold/warm launch (126456/4064 ms), 43 visible progress updates and comparison;
+this does not make its failed real-inference suite a pass.
+With the supervisor-session fix, `BATCHALIGN_BAZEL_JOBS=1 just batchalign pytest` passes 508 tests (3 skipped), including the previously failing group-shutdown regression.
+The local Bazel server is stopped after validation.